-As more healthcare facilities, from hospitals to private practices, move from paper charts to electronic medical records, the benefits will increase to both practitioners and patients: Electronic health records can be accessed on demand, and can potentially save lives.
+As more healthcare facilities, from hospitals to private practices, move from paper charts to electronic medical records, the benefits will increase to both practitioners and patients: Electronic health records can be accessed on demand, and can potentially save lives, time and money.

 Benefits to Patients

 Electronic health records contain significantly fewer errors than paper records, according to experts.

 Communication between physicians can be greatly improved with the use of EHR, allowing each party full access to a patient’s medical history rather than a snapshot-type overview from a current visit.
 This access allows for a more in-depth evaluation, and enables doctors to reach an accurate diagnosis more quickly.